acuppy/faker_shorthand/README.md

 - "I use FactoryBot, can I integrate this glorious shorthand?"
 Of course - do you think we'd forget about you!
 No silly human.
 With one line of code in your `test_helper` of choice and you have shorthand everywhere!!

 ## FactoryBot integration

+Include the following line in your preferred test_helper _after_ requiring FactoryBot:

 ```ruby
 class FactoryBot::SyntaxRunner
   include Faker::Shorthand::Methods